 Australia’s youth can play a vital role in conserving Australian flora and fauna and can significantly contribute to wildlife conservation through innovative projects and ideas.
-It is young people who can drive lasting and sustainable change, who will become the next ambassadors in environmental conservation and hopefully the successors to the Australian Wildlife Society’s current board.
-Australian youth can play a vital role in the preservation of Australian wildlife.
-The Australian Wildlife Society would like to see these remarkable young people recognised and rewarded.
-We aim to inspire young people to have a stake in environmental conservation by rewarding and recognising their efforts.
+It is young people who can drive lasting and sustainable change, who will become the next ambassadors in wildlife conservation, and, hopefully, the successors to the Board of the Society.
+We aim to inspire young people to have a stake in wildlife conservation by rewarding and recognising their efforts.

-The aims of the Australian Wildlife Society Youth Conservation Award are:
+The aims of the Australian Wildlife Society Youth Conservation Awards are to:

 - Benefit the preservation of Australian wildlife by supporting young volunteers,

 - Further the Society’s commitment to preserving native wildlife by supporting young volunteers in all aspects of wildlife conservation,

 - Increase awareness of wildlife conservation and attract new members to the Australian Wildlife Society, and

-- Reward young individuals and organisations made up of young people who do not meet the criteria of the Community Conservation Award, Serventy Conservation Award, and the Wildlife Rehabilitation Award.
+- Reward a young individual or a small group of young people who do not meet the Community Conservation Award, Serventy Conservation Award, and Wildlife Rehabilitation Award criteria.